 It was this sense of hope that inspired me to write a story about asylum seekers.
 However, it is not necessarily about asylum seekers, it is more about belonging and the possibilities of friendship.
-How children often see people for what they really are not what they have been labeled with, how children live in the present and, above all, how children have a huge capacity for understanding, empathy and love.
+How children often see people for what they really are not what they have been labelled with, how children live in the present and, above all, how children have a huge capacity for understanding, empathy and love.
 I believe the story celebrates how children embrace a shared humanity that seems to come so naturally to them.

 Also, I didn’t want to write a story with a ‘happy ending’ but, at the same time, I didn’t want the story to have a sad ending either.
 I wanted it to be open.
 I wanted to write a story that left the reader or the listener space to think.
 Spaces they might then choose to fill in themselves.

 4) What do you think is a good way to find silence in the busy and frantic world we live in today?